VC Class info

 All our Spin classes combine high-intensity and fat-burning movements without high-impact, while working quadriceps, hamstrings, glutes, calves, heart, and lungs.
 From start to finish our Spinning instructors will encourage you while bringing enjoyment to the Spin class.
 Although our instructors often challenge you to a higher intensity at times you can always feel comfortable to adjust the tension on the bike according to your abilities and fitness goals.

 You’ll always have plenty of FUN at Vitalcycle with great instructors and great music and ALWAYS get the most out of your ride but ALWAYS with safety and exercise efficiency at the forefront.
+Remember that we offer multiple classes “off the bike too”, check out all our class descriptions.

 Just “sayin” 🙂

-If you have been spinning a while, you have likely seen many types of indoor cycling instructors.
+As far as how our Cycling classes compare and If you have been spinning a while, you have likely seen many types of indoor cycling instructors.

 Probably you have done a class where the instructor did an assortment of movements that were unusual to perform on a bicycle.
 Perhaps a push up over the handle bars.
 Perhaps a chicken wing, where you flail your arms forward and back.
 You might have been asked to stand and tap to the back of the seat and push your hips forward again, or perhaps you were told to isolate your hips perfectly and hover over the pedals without moving.
 Worst, you might have been given a sandbag or weights to monkey around with, or asked to pedal at very high cadence with little or no resistance on the bike.